 Technology is an investment for a business and will have a lasting impact on its day-to-day operations so it’s best to take your time and review all applications that might fit your needs before making a purchase.
 There are many factors to consider when selecting project management software, not just the cost.

-Of course, if pricing is a constraint, there are many free software applications that an organization may want to consider (or even try first if an organization wants to check that it meets their needs).
+Of course, if pricing is a constraint, there are many free project management software applications that an organization may want to consider (or even try first if an organization wants to check that it meets their needs).

 Learn more about choosing the right tool for your needs here.

-Importance Of Project Management Software
+Why Is Project Management Software Important?

 Project management software can serve as an important tool to enable the success of a team’s efforts.
 Apart from providing a tool for planning, file sharing and communications, project management software can also impact how collaboration is done on a project.